pmndrs/postprocessing/manual/content/_index.en.md

 ## Output Encoding

-Simply set `WebGLRenderer.outputEncoding` to the desired target color space and `postprocessing` will follow suit.
+It's recommended to follow a [linear workflow](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html) for color management and `postprocessing` supports this automatically.
+Simply set `WebGLRenderer.outputEncoding` to `sRGBEncoding` and `postprocessing` will follow suit.
 Built-in passes automatically encode colors when they render to screen and internal render operations are always performed in linear color space.

 ## Performance